msivilay/cookie-stand/README.md

 ## Salmon cookies project for Code Fellows 201

 This is a project to set up a visually appealing website for a friend's salmon cookie shop.
-It calculates daily sales projections for each of it's locations.
+It calculates daily sales projections for each of its locations.

 Dominant languages used are HTML, CSS, and JavaScript.